ItsSilvie/blog.silvie.org/sets/2023-dawn-of-ashes-prelude.markdown

 ### Kickstarter exclusive pack contents

 There are 55 cards available from the Kickstarter exclusive Dawn of Ashes Prelude booster packs.

 These include cards which are either not found in the Lorraine and Rai Starter Decks, or versions of those cards which instead include "KS" number prefix and the Kickstarter logo.
-The only exception to this is Blitz Mage, which was added late in the development process to make up numbers.
+The exceptions to this are the uncommon cards Anger the Skies, Blitz Mage, Disorienting Winds and Spirit Blade: Infusion which are shared between the decks and packs without change.

 {% include templates/DOAp-kickstarter-exclusive.html %}